-Switzerland’s housing market remains steady
+Switzerland’s stable housing market

-The nationwide price index for privately owned apartments rose by a modest 3.9% in Q1 2023 from a year earlier, following y-o-y increases of 3.63% in Q4 2022, 2.73% in Q3, 1.88% in Q2 and 1.4% in Q1, according to figures from the Swiss National Bank (SNB).
-However, when adjusted for inflation, prices were up by a minuscule 0.68% over the same period.
+Switzerland’s housing market remains more or less steady, with the nationwide price index for privately owned apartments rising modestly by 2.62% during 2023, following y-o-y increases of 3.66% in 2022, 1.29% in 2021, and 0.39% in 2020, according to figures from the Swiss National Bank (SNB).
+However, when adjusted for inflation, prices were up by a meager 0.99% last year.

 Switzerland’s house price annual change